-It is with regret that Racing Ahead magazine was not published in May and until further notice.
-If you are a subscriber we will automatically extend your subscription therefore you will not have to contact us.
+Yes Racing Ahead magazine will be up and running with the JULY EDITION in the shops around the 26th June to subscribe to the magazine https://racingahead.net/subscriptions/ .
+If you are a subscriber we will automatically extend your subscription for the May and June you have not received therefore you will not have to contact us.

 As you can see our website is very active with daily articles and updates.